Gloster Javelin

 The Gloster Javelin is a twin-engined all-weather interceptor aircraft designed and produced by the Gloster Aircraft Company.
 It was operated by the Royal Air Force from the mid-1950s until the late 1960s and was the final aircraft design to bear the Gloster name.

 The Javelin was designed in response to specification F.44/46 during the late 1940s and early 1950s as high-performance night fighter capable of all-weather operations.
-In terms of its basic configuration, it was a T-tailed delta-wing aircraft powered by a pair of Armstrong Siddeley Sapphire turbojet engines.
+It was a T-tailed delta-wing aircraft powered by a pair of Armstrong Siddeley Sapphire turbojet engines.
 Following a protracted development period, the Javelin was introduced to squadron service during 1956.
-Throughout its service life, the aircraft received several upgrades, which were typically focused upon its engines, radar and weapons, including support for the De Havilland Firestreak air-to-air missile.
+During its service life, it received upgrades to its engines, radar and weapons, which included the De Havilland Firestreak air-to-air missile.

-The Javelin was succeeded in the interceptor role by the English Electric Lightning, a supersonic aircraft capable of flying at more than double the Javelin's top speed, which was introduced into the RAF only a few years following the former's introduction.
-Several variants were proposed, including fighter bomber and aerial reconnaissance-oriented models, as well as the supersonic-capable Gloster thin-wing Javelin; however, these were not pursued.
-The Javelin had a relatively short service life, the last examples were withdrawn from operational service in 1968 following the introduction of successively more capable versions of the Lightning.
+The Javelin was replaced in the interceptor role by the English Electric Lightning, a supersonic aircraft capable of flying at more than double the speed of the Javelin.
+The Lightning entered service with the RAF only a few years after the Javelin.
+Fighter bomber and aerial reconnaissance variants were proposed, as well as the supersonic Gloster thin-wing Javelin, but none were pursued.
+The Javelin had a relatively short service life, the last examples were withdrawn from operational service in 1968 following the phased-in introduction of the Lightning.
+During this time both aircraft were operated by the RAF.

 Development

 F.44/46

 In the aftermath of the Second World War, Britain identified a threat posed by the jet-powered strategic bomber and atomic weaponry and thus placed a great emphasis on developing aerial supremacy through continuing to advance its fighter technology, even following the end of the conflict.
 Initial planning was based on the premise that another war was at least ten years away, and development was limited mostly to paper projects.
 Several events in the late 1940s led to this timeline being moved up.

 In 1947, the Air Ministry issued a requirement for a high-performance night fighter under specification F.44/46.
 It called for a two-seat design that would intercept enemy aircraft at heights of up to at least 40,000 feet.
-It would also have to reach a maximum speed of 525 kn (973 km/h, 605 mph) at this height, be able to perform rapid ascents and attain an altitude of 45,000 feet within ten minutes of engine ignition.
+It would also have to reach a maximum speed of 525 kn (973 km/h, 605 mph) at this height, be able to perform rapid ascents and attain an altitude of 45,000 feet within ten minutes of the pilot pressing the starter switch.

-Additional criteria given in the requirement included a minimum flight endurance of two hours, a takeoff distance of 1,500 yards, structural strength to support up to 4g manoeuvres at high speed and for the aircraft to incorporate aircraft interception radar, multi-channel VHF radio and various navigational aids.
+Additional criteria given in the requirement included a minimum flight endurance of two hours, a takeoff distance of 1,500 yards, structural strength required for 4g manoeuvres at high speed and for the aircraft to incorporate aircraft interception radar, multi-channel VHF radio and various navigational aids.
 The aircraft would also be required to be economical to produce, at a rate of ten per month for an estimated total of 150 aircraft.